 I served these with my Creamy Lemon Pepper Sauce .

 As usual, this recipe for these baked falafel requires just 8 ingredients (plus s/p & water) and if you want, throw in the optional hot sauce if you like extra heat, but it’s totally optional!

 I can’t wait to hear what you think of these flavor-loaded Easy Vegan Oil-free Baked Falafel!

 PLEASE FOLLOW THE INSTRUCTIONS!

-- 2 15 oz cans low-sodium chickpeas drained and rinsed
+- two 15 oz cans low-sodium chickpeas, drained & rinsed

 - 1 cup finely chopped onion

-- 4 extra large garlic cloves with skins still on (for roasting)
+- 4 extra large garlic cloves (with skins on)

 - 2 1/4 teaspoons ground cumin

 - salt and pepper (1 tsp salt, 1/4 tsp pepper)